Hong Kong confirms Chinese leader Xi's birthday visit - ExBulletin

 Hong Kong confirms Chinese leader Xi’s birthday visit

-FILE – In this photo released by Xinhua News Agency, Chinese President Xi Jinping, right, and Hong Kong’s elected Chief Executive John Lee pose for a photo ahead of their meeting in Beijing on May 30 May 2022.
-Hong Kong Police on Tuesday June February 28, 2022 confirmed that Chinese President Xi Jinping will visit the city for the 25th anniversary of the return of former British colonies to Chinese rule.
-(Li Xueren/Xinhua via AP, file)

-HONG KONG Hong Kong police confirmed on Tuesday that Chinese President Xi Jinping will visit the city this week for the 25th anniversary of the return of former British colonies to Chinese rule.
+HONG KONG (AP) — Hong Kong police confirmed on Tuesday that Chinese President Xi Jinping will visit the city this week for the 25th anniversary of the former British colony’s return to Chinese rule.

 Xi will attend a number of official events, including the inauguration of Hong Kong’s next leader on Friday, Deputy Police Commissioner Lui Kam-ho told a press conference.